Updated March 25 at 20:11.

 Together, we will continue to deliver Norway's best education and ground breaking research at an internationally competitive level.

 The government has emphasized the importance of effective general infection prevention and rapid handling of any outbreaks.
 The incidence of mutated viruses is assumed to be increasing.
 Remember the the importance of notifying outbreaks to the Faculty to ensure fast handling.

 - Call the Faculty's corona telephone 0047 920 50 857 as soon as possible in the event of confirmed cases of infection among employees and students at MN

 - Covid-19 rapid testing: All students and staff at Blindern campus are recommended to get tested twice a week in order to keep the corona infection situation under control.
 The test centre is placed in the Frederikke Building.
 You do not need to book an appointment in advance.
 Bring your student or employee card.

 Digital teaching and exams

-Meetings should be held in digital format.
+Meetings must be held in digital format.

 Pubs and cellars

 The Oslo Municipality is closing down cultural activities.
 This entails that activities related to various associations, choirs and orchestras at UiO will have to be cancelled for the period of the ban.

 - The City of Oslo has made the indoors use of face masks mandatory in public venues where a social distance of one meter cannot be maintained.